HomeOur Focus

 Difficulties with current treatments

-Dry AMD is an extremely common indication, that is usually observed for signs of progression, and treated with vitamins.
-There are no approved prescription therapeutics for Dry AMD.
-Therapies in development for advanced Dry AMD have shown no ability thus far to reverse the damage caused by the disease.
-There is a significant unmet need for a therapeutic that can improve the structural and cellular milieu of the macula and reverse the damage associated with Dry AMD.
+Dry AMD is an extremely common indication, that is usually observed for signs of progression and treated with vitamins.
+It can progress to a more serious stage, where long term damage to the retina, called geographic atrophy, causes loss of the central visual field.
+There are two currently approved therapeutics for geographic atrophy, both of which merely slow the progression of geographic atrophy lesions.
+There is a significant unmet need to a therapeutic that can improve the structural and cellular milieu of the macula and reverse damage associated with geographic atrophy.

 How Stuart Therapeutics Helps Patients with Dry AMD